havoc-io/cmake-keytar/README.md

    of course, use a different remote name than `upstream`, but the rest of these instructions will operate under the assumption that this is the name you have chosen.
-2. Fetch a copy of the upstream changes with `git fetch upstream`
+2. Fetch a copy of the upstream changes with `git fetch upstream` and the upstream tags with `git fetch --tags upstream`.
 3. Merge in upstream changes by switching to keytar's `master` branch and running `git merge upstream/master`.
 3. It's very likely that you'll have conflicts, which will generally be of the